 Is it true that only doctors can insert a speculum into the rectum?

 In Canada, the Control Act under the RHPA (Appendix A) (Regulated Health Professionals Act) states that: “unless you are a Regulated Health Professional, i.e. a doctor – you cannot insert anything into any orifice of the body, including insertion of a speculum into the anus of any person.”
 Therefore, colon therapists must use the self-insert (client insert) technique in Canada.

 Will my extended health care insurance cover colonic treatments?

 Every insurance provider has their own list of treatments that they cover.
 You will have to check with your insurance provider.
-However, we have found that most do not cover colon hydrotherapy treatments.

 What schools are qualified to teach this colonic course to students in Canada?

 This is not a simple answer because it requires research from students, and everyone has individual needs.
 Keep in mind that anyone can call themselves a teacher and teach a course – CAUTION – do your homework!
 Find out how long the person has been practicing, how long they have been teaching, and what you are paying for.
 Are you getting course materials?
 Are the course materials up to date and relevant?
 What is covered in the course?
 Do they have student recommendations and success stories?
 Do they have a valid business license?
 Do they have liability insurance coverage for teaching you this information?

 How many colonic clinics are there in Canada?

 We have cataloged more than 100 clinics across Canada to date, and the list is growing.